Immigration detention in the United States: CBP processing and detention centers

+Detainees are transferred multiple times or circular in order to retaliate, labor traffick or even torture.
+From January 2020 to May 2022 there were 14,000 domestic shuffle or intra-detention ICE air flights.

 Privatization

 Many of the detention centers housing immigrants are operated by private corporations who have contracts with ICE.
 The privatized model of detention, which is common within the United States' prison system, has raised several concerns.
 Without the government being directly involved, human rights abuses can go unmonitored and be difficult to uncover.
 The privatization model is based on profit maximization, meaning that more detainees result in more money for the private companies contracted to operate these facilities.
 While a cost-benefit argument is used to vouch for privatization, an attorney from the ACLU has stated, "It's much more expensive to detain people rather than supervise them to ensure that they appear for their removal proceedings and for deportation if necessary."

 Several politicians have attempted to end or alter the terms of privatization.
 In 2015, Rep. Raul Grijalva introduced the Justice Is Not For Sale Act.
 Co-sponsored by thirty other Democrats, the bill aimed to effectively eliminate private detention centers and transfer their operation over to the federal government.
 Among some of the current complaints addressed in the bill were the cost of phone calls, which the bill required be capped, and to allow multiple telecommunication companies to provide phone service.

 Rep. Adam Smith of Washington introduced a bill in 2015 entitled the Accountability in Immigration Detention Act (H.R.
 2314).
 The bill highlights detention facility standards and oversight for the facilities.
 More specifically, it calls on for the Secretary of Homeland Security to enforce these standards for detention facilities.
 Items of concern include the cost of telephone calls, prevention of sexual abuse and harassment, and limiting the use of solitary confinement.
 It also contains suggestions of alternatives to detention.
 The bill maintains that the use of these alternatives would be left to the discretion of the Department of Homeland Security.
 It was referred to three committees, including the Committee on Homeland Security.

 To address the controversial use of quotas in these detention centers, Rep. Theodore Deutch introduced the Protecting Taxpayers and Communities from Local Detention Quotas Act in 2015 (H.R.2808).
 The bill targets bed quotas used by private companies and demands the U.S. Immigration and Customs Enforcement refuse them in contracts and contract extensions.
 It had 9 cosponsors, including Rep. Adam Smith and Rep. Raul Grijalva.
 After its introduction, it was sent to the Committee on the Judiciary in July 2015.